danielparks/restart-on-changes/README.md

-# Restart a process when a path changes
+# Restart a process when a path changes (no longer updated)

 ```
 restart-on-changes -x .git go run main.go